johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   planned for quite a few years that I've never found time to really take seriously.
 ---
-## Writing GPS

-1. What is your business goal - care about what you're writing - *I can show that I manage product and think about how to build and iterate on that product.
-Start small iterate, lean startup way.*
-*To put it another way this post is about, motivation, starting something, building experience in product-management*

-2. Reframe - put your reader into it, ask "so what" repeatedly.
-Express your reframed idea + put this say the top.
-This is where you are headed - *So what? can people learn from my product journey and apply to their own projects*
-*My reader is involved in product management or product development, or they have a product or project they have in some state of initial progress.
-So what?*
-*They know they could achieve something, they are excited about the prospect, but something is stopping them - so what* *This article will propose simple steps and small changes to make sure that it gets done.*
-3. Seek out data that backs up your main idea.
-Don't discount your own experience -
-* Lean startups, what else?
-* Leader with no title
-* Lean Startup
-* Power of Habit

-4. Organise.
-What structure helps communicate your point?
-Some options are a list, a how-to guide, and a client narrative. -

-* A client narrative I think for this one, this will be a series and this is really the short setup.

-5. Write to one person.
-Imagine the one person you're helping and wrote to them.
-Use 'you' not they/people/them -
-* The one person is a product manager tasked with developing a successful product

-6. Produce the first ugly draft. - show up and throw up.
-Hey the ideas out don't worry about structure/spelling.
-Just get it down
-7. Walk away.
-Give ideas time to mature.
-Preferably a day or more
-8. Rewrite and reshape the mess.
-Swap places with your reader.
-9. Give it a great headline.
-Make it irresistible
-10. Have someone edit it\*\**
-11. One final look for readability.
-Does it your inviting /easy to scan?
-Sorry paragraphs and bold subheads, lists bulleted/numbered.
-Avoid impenetrable chunky text
-12. Publish but ask one more question.
-What next?
-Read more?
-Subscribe?
-But something?
----
 The difficult first post!
-I've been planning to write about my experiences and thoughts now for what seems too long.
-I'm hoping that over time, writing down what I've learned will become second nature, an extension of the leadership and career journey, though today, writing is hard.
+I've been planning to write about my experiences and thoughts now for what seems an age.
+I hope that over time, writing down what I've learned will become second nature, an extension of the leadership and career journey, though today, writing is hard.

-I've got many topics I'd like to cover, leadership, technology, fair data-value exchange, the future of technology and society, but today it seems fitting to talk about starting something new.
+It's not for a lack of ideas, I've got many topics mapped out covering leadership, product development, fintech, fair data-value exchange, technology in society... but today this does not come naturally and it seems fitting to talk about starting new things.

-There are endless articles written like \[article 1] and \[article 2] that can do a much better job of of covering the barriers to starting, the fear in learning a new skill, opening yourself to new experiences.
-But what if its something you are already at?
+There are endless articles written like \[article 1] and \[article 2] that can do a much better job of of covering why it's hard to start something completely new, like driving, public speaking etc. and most of these seem to root in fear.
+Fear of can I do it? what will people think?
+But what if its something you already know you're good at?
 Perhaps even paid for?

+I'm talking about passion projects, take all that skill, training and experience that you lend to your employer day in day out, and do that for you.

-I'm talking about passion projects, that idea for a mobile app you had 2 years ago which could have had a million downloads by now, the book you could have written by now, the side-hustle that your friends keep telling you you would rock!
+The mobile app idea you had 2 years ago which could have had a million downloads by now, the book you could have written by now, the side-hustle that your friends keep telling you you would rock!

 ### You're not alone.

-Chat to any colleague in a creative industry you will find many with similar stories.
-Folders of ideas and half started projects
+Chat to any colleague in a creative industry you will find stories of half finished or never started ideas that could have been the next big thing.
+So what separates the ones who do, who take an idea and run with it vs those who leave ideas on the shelf?
+And how can we shift our mindsets to do?

-\[continue here]My background is in developing digital products and product experiences.
-I'd like to think I'm pretty good.
-I've worked in some incredible teams and launched some incredible products that have gone on to be very successful.
+In my chosen field I'd like to think I'm pretty good, no I'm better than that, I'm damn good.
+I've worked in some incredible teams and launched some incredible products that have gone on to be incredibly successful.

 So why is it that I have a folder of my own product ideas, passion projects that have never really got off the ground?